-• Place the projector directly in front of the center of the screen, facing it squarely, if possible.

-- If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape. - Turn on automatic keystone adjustments using the projector's menus. - Adjust the position of the projector's horizontal keystone slider.
+- Place the projector directly in front of the center of the screen, facing it squarely, if possible. - If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape. - Adjust the image shape using the Keystone menu setting.